-"We'd all love to believe that customers will buy from us again and again, with brand love being the driving motivation," said Herb Jones, chief marketing officer of Fracture.
-"Unfortunately, reality doesn't work like that.
-Tiered programs ensure that you are recognizing your most valued customers and keeping them connected."
+“We’d all love to believe that customers will buy from us again and again, with brand love being the driving motivation,” said Herb Jones, owner of executive consulting firm Jones Growth.
+“Unfortunately, reality doesn’t work like that.
+Tiered programs ensure that you are recognizing your most valued customers and keeping them connected.”

 There are various types of customer loyalty programs, such as credit card programs, punch cards and points systems.
 What they all have in common is the incentive for customers to spend more money on your products or services.

-Consider Starbucks, for instance.
-When you join its loyalty program, you earn points each time you buy a drink or other item from its menu.
+Consider Starbucks, for example.
+When you join its rewards program, you earn points each time you buy a drink or other item from its menu.
 When you reach a certain number of stars, you get a free purchase.
 This helps customers feel justified in their purchases, as they are working toward a reward they might not get elsewhere.

 3. Set up a referral program.